-I’m working my way through the animated series Vinland Saga, the anime Viking-period 15-part series based on the manga of the same name.
+I’m working my way through the animated series Vinland Saga, the anime Viking-period long-running series based on the manga of the same name.
 It follows the late 10th-century adventures of Thorfinn and his journey towards revenge against Askeladd for killing his father Thors.

 In episode 10, Ragnarok, we get a theme that interests me: the perception of the past.